jenkinsci/tuleap-oauth-plugin/README.md

 Issues must be reported in [Request tracker of the Tuleap project](https://tuleap.net/plugins/tracker/?report=1136) under the category "Jenkins Authentication plugin".

+## How to install

+In order to install the plugin, please follow the [Jenkins documentation](https://www.jenkins.io/doc/book/managing/plugins/#installing-a-plugin)

 ## Authors

 * ROBINSON Clarck